Kyle690/quizMaster/README.md

-# quizMaster
+# Quiz Master
-Quiz master is a simple web app build with react giving quiz masters the ability to set up quizzes and receive respon
+Quiz master is a simple web app build with react giving quiz masters the ability to set up quizzes and receive responses